palewire/first-visual-story/readthedocs/index.rst

     # Macs or Linux:
     $ touch README.md

-    # On Windows, fire it up in your text editor right away:
+    # If you're using Visual Studio Code, fire it up in your text editor right away:
-    $ start notepad++ README.md
+    $ code README.md

 Open up the README in your text editor and type something in it.
 Maybe something like: